 So you need the underwater digital camera?
 Well, you’ve come to the right place, kind visitor!
-We happen to be a gang of genuine camera aficionados and underwater gizmos are one of our specialties.
-We took the liberty of delving deep into today’s market in an attempt to find the best water proof camera, you can check out what our quest yielded below.
+I happen to be a genuine camera aficionado and underwater gizmos is one of my specialties.
+I took the liberty of delving deep into today’s market in an attempt to find the best water proof camera, you can check out what my quest yielded below.

 Canon PowerShot D30